 Overall, this Starbucks location provides excellent customer service and great regular coffee at a high traffic location.
 This is hard to do due the high volumes of customers going through.
 But this Starbucks location pulls it off with friendly experienced staff who listen to what the customer wishes and tries to fulfill it as best as possible.

-The top 10 looks from Toronto Fashion Week fall 2015
+The top 10 events in Toronto for September 2015